JoyxL/gregory_joyal_fip/README.md

 ## Installation

-TODO: no installation process
+no installation process

 ## Usage

-TODO: this website holds information about couplesresort.ca
+this website holds information about couplesresort.ca

 ## Credits